windowsair/MaixPy_DOC/en/get_started/edit_file.md

 ### Method C: Run using uPyLoader

-Just select the file, then click `excute` button
+Just select the file, then click the `execute` button

-### Dethod D: Run files locally on PC with ampy
+### Method D: Run files locally on PC using ampy

 [ampy](https://github.com/pycampers/ampy)